A Spiritual Retreat to Hemingbough

 Hemingbough is a beloved sanctuary where I draw a source of inspiration for many of my musings.
 Hemingbough is a cultural arts center situated in the Felicianas within the quaint and charming town of Saint Francisville.
 Hemingbough is located along the rolling hills of Louisiana’s Old South Hwy.

-This rural retreat is beautiful and tranquil and promotes meditative retreat and rest.
+This rural retreat is beautiful and tranquil and promotes a meditative state and rest.
 Hemingbough is a safe haven for spiritual seekers of enlightenment and promotes inner peace and harmony between nature, self, and our fellow man.
 One can enjoy the quiet solitude of the great outdoors and bask in the warm Louisiana sun.

 The Greek Revival amphitheater is where I am drawn to, and I get lost in the beauty of the elegant architecture.
 The Greek amphitheater features an open-air coliseum and towering white columns with an inspiring water backdrop.
 There are also many stunning Greek statues sprawled throughout the grounds.
 This is a gorgeous location to exchange vows.